ida-mdc/workshop-visualization/content/_index.md

 title: "Home"
 date: 2024-09-09
 draft: false
-layout: "list"
+layout: workshop
 ---

-Welcome to the list of solutions!
+Welcome!
+This is the workshop.